junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Since each non-trivial change is developed in a PR, this is the place to discuss whether the minor version should be increased, i.e. whether a change or feature is "substantial".
 If it is, the PR needs to update `version-properties` to the next minor version.
 Note that the feature's Javadoc needs to reference the same version in its `@since` tag.

+### Background

+Like [Mockito](http://mockito.org/), JUnit Pioneer used Shipkit for a continuous delivery model, where every change on the `master` branch (for example when merging a pull request) triggered a release build that published a new version if the following criteria were met:

+- the commit message doesn't contain `[ci skip-release]`
+- all checks (e.g. tests) are successful
+- at least one main artifact (that includes `...-source.jar` and `...-javadoc.jar`) has changed

+Because this project's development often happens in sporadic bursts, where a lot of PRs are merged within a few hours, this approach lead to some superfluous releases.
+We also weren't 100% successful in predicting whether Shipkit would make a release and so we started cluttering our commit messages with `[ci skip-release]`, which was a bit annoying.
+Hence the change to the model described above.

 ## Pioneer Maintainers